 The Rhine-Main-Danube Canal is part of a bigger canal system constructed for big cargo-ships.
 This system as a whole (Europakanal) offers a navigable connection between the North Sea and the Black Sea.

-The economic significance of the canal has declined in the last decades however, and the structure has been utilized increasingly for touristic purposes.
+The economic importance of the canal has declined in the last decades however, and the structure has been utilized increasingly for touristic purposes.

-The below illustrated bicycle track is entirely plane and doesn’t feature major challenges.
+The illustrated (below and on the map) bicycle track is entirely plane and doesn’t feature major challenges.

-The track starts in Nürnberg at the Wöhrder See in the district Jobst, leads shortly after through Fürth, later through Erlangen and Forchheim and ends at the train station in Bamberg.
+The track starts in Nürnberg at the Wöhrder See (a barrier lake) in the district Jobst, leads shortly after through Fürth, later through Erlangen and Forchheim and ends at the train station in Bamberg.

 There exist a couple of different trails alongside the canal so variations of the tour are not a big deal.

 Infrastructure for bikers is almost nonexistent unfortunately (that means primarily food and beverage supply), but there are a couple of bicycle workshops near Forchheim close to the track.

 Some of those shops provide bike tubes from machines in case one has a flat tire and shops are closed.